embarklabs/embark/site/source/docs/configuration.md

 ### versions (3rd-party libraries)

 Here you can optionally specify the versions of the library to be used by Embark.
 Embark will automatically download the specific library version if necessary.

-It's possible to override this in other configuration files such as `contracts.json` on a per environment basis.
+Currently, `solc` is the only library that can be specified in this way.
+It's possible to override the `solc` version in other configuration files such as `contracts.json` on a per environment basis.

 ### plugins